rahulkar/deterministic-agent-mesh/README.md

 - Java 17 or later
 - Maven 3.9 or later

-The project is intentionally mock-backed for architecture demos.
-You do not need a Google API key for the current deterministic console showcase.
+No Google API key is required for the current deterministic demo.
+Model behavior is mocked locally through WireMock.

 ## Run Tests